"Del Pezzo surfaces as Springer fibres for exceptional groups"

+What is missing from this picture is a suitable stack $\tsG^-$ of which ${}^0\tsG^-$ is a natural open substack.

 The result of Helmke and Slodowy concerning elliptic singularities that we mentioned above is that there is a flat morphism $\sZ\to [\hsY/W]$ that is a minimally versal deformation of a simply elliptic singularity of degree $d$.
-(Recall that, according to Looijenga [L], each geometric quotient $[\hY/W]$ is an affine space of dimension $l+1$.)

-Our main result is that there is also an analogue of the BGSS construction for this elliptic situation, as follows.
+We give a detailed proof of this as part of our main result, which is that there is also an analogue of the BGSS construction for the situation involving $\sE$, as in the following theorem, which summarizes the results of the paper.
+The main result is given more concisely in Theorem \ref{main}.